-At 31st August 2023, total balance sheet reserves amounted to £17.2m.
+At 31 August 2024, total balance sheet reserves amounted to £17.6m.

 A balance of reserves is required to ensure that the Trust has funds in place to cover day to day expenditure that in the short term may not be covered due to the differing phasing of receipts.
-A typical month's payroll expenditure alone is c. £0.8m for example.
+A typical month's payroll expenditure alone is c. £0.9m for example.
 A balance is also required should there be a shortfall in receipts in any one year, due to circumstances beyond the control of the Trust.
-Cash reserves of at least £1.2m will be maintained to cover these risks, which represents 10% of the Trust's projected annual income over the next two years that this policy relates to.
+Cash reserves of at least £1.5m will be maintained to cover these risks, which represents 10% of the Trust's projected annual income over the next two years that this policy relates to.

-Cash reserves amounted to £3.7m and the balance of overall revenue reserves amounted to £2.9m.
+Cash reserves and short term deposits amounted to ± 3.2 m and the balance of overall revenue reserves amounted to ± 2.8 m.
 The reserves are being used to implement our Digital, Campus and Sustainability Strategies.
-In particular, in 23/24 work is commencing to extend the Gill Building to create significant additional social study space for the Academy Trust's growing number of students.
+In particular, in 2023/24 work commenced to extend the Gill Building to create significant additional social study space for the Academy Trust's growing number of students and this project continues in 2024/25, at a total project cost of ± 1.2 m.